syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 ### Practice with PRISM

-The following steps will help to create sample project in the PRISM.
+The following steps help you create sample project in the PRISM.

 1. Create a New WPF project and add the following references to the solution project.